What is food safety culture?

 Another benefit includes less errors and less waste in a food business.
 A study by Brunel University found that 10.9% of food waste was caused by human error.
 And the Institute of Food Science and Technology identified that 54% less errors occur in businesses that have a strong culture.

 A team with the right culture where everyone is working towards the same aim, is an efficient one.
-When people work together, issues will get picked up quickly, minimising disruption, waste and cost.
+When people work together, issues will get picked up quickly, minimizing disruption, waste and cost.

 Training employees in food safety is also key to building a strong food safety culture.
 This knowledge they gain through training will give you confidence that your employee is going to make a good decision when faced with a food safety issue.